IFLUIDS ENGINEERING

 Environmental Risk Assessment Studies (Construction/Operation)

-The Environmental Risk Assessment is carried out in order to,
+The Environmental Risk Assessment is carried out to,

 • Identify and address any dangers primarily caused by the proposal.

-• Determine the likelihood of relevant potential direct and indirect outcomes of the listed dangers.
+• Determine the likelihood of the listed dangers’ relevant potential direct and indirect outcomes.

-• Quantify and classify risks in order to identify the important environmental challenges that require further evaluation and to offer a method for focusing on a variety of management solutions to appropriately manage those risks.
+• Quantify and classify risks to identify important environmental challenges that require further evaluation and offer a method for focusing on a variety of management solutions to appropriately manage those risks.

-• Determine the amount of uncertainty in risk estimates and the efficacy of risk controls in risk mitigation.
+• Determine the uncertainty in risk estimates and the efficacy of risk controls in risk mitigation.

 • Identify stakeholders who may experience residual risks.